matplotlib/governance/governance.md

 Matplotlib uses the NumFOCUS Code of Conduct with reports handled by the NumFOCUS Code of Conduct Working Group.
-Matplotlib uses the "response" agreement where the response is handled by they NumFOCUS Code of Conduct Working Group with technical support (e.g. to conduct administrative tasks like blocking users) from the project when required.
+Matplotlib uses the "response" agreement where the response is handled by the NumFOCUS Code of Conduct Working Group with technical support (e.g. to conduct administrative tasks like blocking users) from the project when required.